heliotrope3n/the-energy-chronicles/_posts/2017-11-20-Intro-To-Energy-and-Solar-Roofs.md

 ---
 layout: post
-title: "Intro to Energy and Solar Roofs"
+title: "Intro To Energy and Solar Roofs"
 date: 2017-11-20
 ---

 ## Formatting

-Every blog post will have a 3 2 1 section as mandated - 3 things I learned, 2 questions I have, and 1 intriguing idea.
+The beginning of each post will include a brief statement a summary of what we did in class.
+Every blog post will usually have a 3 2 1 section as mandated - 3 things I learned, 2 questions I have, and 1 intriguing idea.
 As easy as 3 2 1!

-I will also include a brief ramble of thoughts after this mandated section.
+I will also include a brief ramble of thoughts after this mandated section, if available.
 Now, on to today's content!

+Today, we chose new groups for the new unit.
+The debatable question was whether or not solar panels should be mandated on people's homes,

 ## Today I learned...